aces/cbrain/BrainPortal/test_api/req_files/README.md

 abc.req       | main req file
-abc.in.json   | input in json format, for PUT, POST, PATCH etc abc.in.rb     | input in rb format, for CbrainClient tests abc.out       | description of expected output abc.in.data   | raw content (rarely used) abc.in.form   | curl description of form data
+abc.in.json   | input in json format, for PUT, POST, PATCH etc abc.in.rb     | input in rb format, for CbrainClient tests abc.in.form   | curl description of form data abc.in.data   | raw content (rarely used, specified for curl forms) abc.in.raw    | direct raw data (rarely used) abc.out       | description of expected output

 ## Testing order of the __req__ files